-Choose a company you are interested in and complete some research.
+Choose a company you are interested in and complete some research on their job application process.
 You will likely find the information you need on their website.
-You may also find some historical information on Seek.com.au or LinkedIn.
+You may also find some information on au.gradconnection.com

 What are the possibilities for you as an applicant?
 Vacation work/graduate work?